Noise Levels in Fells Point, Baltimore, MD | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Fells Point

 Average noise levels for Fells Point residents, grouped by direction from the center of Fells Point.
-Central Fells Point carries the highest population-weighted average; Southern Fells Point carries the lowest.
-Just 10% of residents in Southern Fells Point live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Central Fells Point.
+The highest population-weighted average is in northwestern Fells Point; the lowest is in southern Fells Point, where just 20% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Normal conversation an arm’s length away